omegataupodcast/episode-prep/open/nuclearWeapons.md

   - British
   - Chinese
   - others?

+* How hard would it be to develop nuclear weapons "from scratch" nowadays (in countries which don't have them)?

 * What do we think North Korea has today?
   - Is the knowledge to build this stuff available?